 Household fires are dangerous to everyone.
 Especially small children.
 The larger the family, the greater the risk of injury in a house fire.
 Older children are at risk of injury from a fire just as much as everyone else, but they have a much better chance of escaping than a small child.
 The best way to help your kids learn about fire safety is to teach them.
 Smaller kids need to learn in simple ways.
 Choose small words and use visual presentations.
 Here are 6 great tips that will help you teach your small children how to stay safe during a fire.

-Two-Exits Rule: Your kids should understand that there is a two-exit rule.
-Windows are the second escape in case their doors are blocked by the fire.
+Your kids should understand that there is a two-exit rule.
+If doors are blocked by fire, teach kids to use the windows.
 Show them how to open the window and how to break it (safely) if they have to.
 Make sure that your home is designed with two exits from every room.
 If the house suddenly becomes engulfed in flames, your chances of survival increase if there are two exits in each room.

 Fire safety is important for all to learn, whether you are young or old.
 And if it is not learned properly, the consequences can be dire.
 Adults usually have a plan of survival when it comes to fire safety, yet children lack the knowledge.
 A family is a family so long as it is whole.
 With these six tips, you will have all you need to instruct your children on fire safety.